Our objective is a 30% reduction in net CO2 emissions per tonne of cement by 2030.

 The Group has developed a strategy for climate change focused on the following pillars:

-- Fossil fuels and clinker replacement with alternative fuels and alternative mineral additives.
+- Replacement of fossil fuels and clinker with alternative fuels and alternative mineral additives.

 - Energy recovery.
 The Aalborg plant recovers excess heat from cement production to provide district heating to local citizens.
 The recovered thermal energy is used to heat the homes of about 36,000 families in the city of Aalborg, with a saving of CO2 emissions equal to 300 kg CO2 / t compared to the use of a coal-fired power plant.
 We are investing to expand the heating to 50,000 families, to cover almost half of Aalborg citizenship.

 - Investments in Sustainability and Digitization.
-During 2020 - 2022, we have planned green investments of EUR 100 million which will generate savings of approximately EUR 25 million per year once fully operational and which include, among others:
+In the 2021 - 2023 Industrial Plan, we have planned green investments of 107 million euros which will generate savings of approximately 30 million euros per year once fully operational and which include, among others:

-- construction of an 8 MW wind farm for the needs of the Aalborg plant;
+- construction of a 8.4 MW wind farm for the needs of Aalborg plant;

 - expansion of district heating to 50,000 families in Aalborg;

-- increase in the use of alternative fuels from the current 40% to 80% in Belgium;
+- increase in the use of alternative fuels from current 40% to 80% in Belgium;

-- digitization of the manufacturing process, maintenance, inventory management and spare parts in all our main plants.
+- digitalization of the manufacturing process, maintenance, inventory management and spare parts in all our main plants.

 - Commitment to carbon-related public policy.
 We actively participate in global and national industry policy discussions on issues related to Climate Change, Sustainable Infrastructure, Circular Economy, Alternative Fuels, and Waste Management Frameworks, among others.
 Since November 2019, the Group has been involved in the most ambitious CO2 reduction project ever sponsored by a national government.
 In autumn 2019, the Danish government made a broad political agreement with all political parties, including one at parliamentary level about a binding climate law with the target of reducing Danish CO2 emissions by 70% by 2030 compared with the 1990 baseline.
 The Managing Director of Aalborg Portland is leading the climate partnership for the Danish energy intensive industry.
 The working group will provide the Danish government with the technical forecast of all potential CO2 reduction achievable and will define the prerequisites (policy, research, innovation, subsidies, etc.) for such reductions.